Spinal Headache: Symptoms and Treatment

 The fluid leak lowers the CSF pressure, causing the brain to shift downwards, triggering a spinal headache slightly.

-What are Spinal Headaches?
+What Are the Types of Spinal Headaches?

 Spinal headaches are mainly divided into two types, depending on how long they last and how severe the symptoms are.